-The following table lists the compensation of our company's principal executive officer, principal financial officer, and each of our two other executive officers for the year ended December 31, 2012.
-We refer to these executive officers in this Proxy Statement as our named executive officers.
-The following information includes the dollar value of base salaries, bonus awards, the number of non-qualified options granted and certain other compensation, if any, whether paid or deferred.
-The following information includes the aggregated options issued to our executive officers pursuant to the reverse merger with VitaMed and those issued under our 2009 Long Term Incentive Compensation Plan, or LTIP, and 2012 Stock Incentive Plan, or 2012 SOP.
+The following table lists the compensation of our company's principal executive officer, principal financial officer, and each of our three other most highly compensated executive officers who were serving as executive officers (collectively, our NEOs) on December 31, 2018, the end of our last completed fiscal year.
+The following information includes the dollar value of salaries, bonus awards, the number of non-qualified options granted, non-equity incentive plan compensation, and certain other compensation, if any, whether paid or deferred.